OpenAgricultureFoundation/openag_brain/doc/getting_started.rst

 fixture named ``default`` which populates the database with a basic module configuration.
 You should be able to view the CouchDB server by going to ``http://localhost:5984/_utils`` in your browser.
 This is a good way to test that the project is actually running.
-See :ref:`ModuleConfiguration` for instructions on how to configure the software to interface with your specific hardware.
+See :ref:`ROSNodes` for instructions on how to configure the software to interface with your specific hardware.